matyalatte/tuw/docs/Build-on-Linux.md

 ## Build

-Run `shell_scripts/build.sh`.
+Run `bash shell_scripts/build.sh`.
 The executable will be generated in `build\Release\`.

 ## Debug

-If you want a debug build, run `batch_files/build.bat Debug` on the command prompt.
+If you want a debug build, run `bash shell_scripts/build.sh Debug` on the terminal.

 ## Compression

-The built binary will be 2 or 3 MB.
-You should use [UPX](https://github.com/upx/upx/releases/latest) if you want smaller exe.
+You can use [UPX](https://github.com/upx/upx/releases/latest) if you want smaller exe.

 ```bash
 upx SimpleCommandRunner --best